ipfs-cluster/ipfs-cluster-website/content/documentation/configuration.md

 /ip4/192.168.1.10/tcp/9096/ipfs/QmWAeBjoGph92ktdDb5iciveKuAX3kQbFpr5wLWnyjtGjb
 ```

-**Unless your peer is [bootstrapping to an existing (and running) cluster peer](/documentation/starting/#bootstrapping-a-peer), you should create and fill-in this file with your peers' multiaddresses**, so that the peer knows how to reach the other peers.
-You can include multiple multiaddresses for the same peer.
+**Unless your peer is [bootstrapping to an existing (and running) cluster peer](/documentation/starting/#bootstrapping-a-peer), you should create and fill-in this file with at least one of the other peers' multiaddresses**.
+Once the peer knows how to reach another member of the Cluster, it will potentially be able to discover all the other peers as necessary.

-When running, your peer will update the `peerstore` file as needed, automatically including multiaddresses for newly-added peers and deleting them for removed peers.
+When running, your peer will update the `peerstore` on shutdown, automatically including new multiaddresses so that they are persisted for the next boot.

 Note that, when a `/dns/` multiaddress is known, the other addresses are for that peer will not be stored.